-Come, child!
-Let’s listen to the bees singing, my aunt said to me almost every evening before we would go to bed.
-Looking at her white hair always reminded me about dandelions, so beautiful and fragile you almost fear to touch them.
-She used to sing a lot, especially, while working in the garden; songs about the nature surrounding her.
-We spent long hours talking about the family I never knew, but always considered to be part of.
+“Come, child!
+Let’s listen to the bees singing.” my aunt would say every evening before we would go to bed.
+Her white hair always reminded me of dandelion seed heads, so beautiful and delicate you almost fear to touch them.
+I remember her singing while working in the garden, songs about the nature surrounding her.
+She would also spend long hours with me talking about the family I never knew, but always considered myself to be part of.

-My work addresses the idea of “looking back” as a framing device and a narrative mode.
-For the last two years, I have documented people from the village called Pilcene in the Eastern side part of Latvia.
-In search for the last traces of my family here, I looked for the people who used to know my grandmother.
-Through their stories I became aware of their attachment to the land and the houses they live in.
-I believe, this place has become their lifestyle; one, which is going to disappear soon.
+For several years years, I have documented people in the remote village ‘Pilcene’ in the Eastern part of Latvia.
+In my search for traces of my family there, I looked for the people who knew my grandmother.
+Through their stories I also became very aware of their attachments to the land, their homes and the importance of elements in nature to their being.